fwong03/Happy-Camper/readme.rst

 =============

 The goal of Happy Camper is to be the Airbnb of gear.
-We want to connect folks who want to rent gear with the those who have the gear and want to make some extra cash by renting it out.
+We want to connect folks who want to rent gear with those who have the gear and want to rent it out to make some extra cash.
 Cause gear is spensive.

-This is a project for the fall 2015 cohort of coding camp Hackbright Academy (session ends December 2015).
+This is a project for the fall 2015 cohort of coding camp Hackbright Academy.
+Our session ends mid-December 2015.

 Technology Stack
 ================
 Application: Python, Flask, Jinja, SQLAlchemy, SQLite

 APIs: Google Maps (for geolocation-python 0.2.0 library)